 In this Annual Information Form, the terms "We", "Us", "Our", "Corporation" and "Cascades" refer to Cascades Inc., its subsidiaries, divisions and its interests in joint ventures and associates.
 Except as otherwise indicated, all dollar amounts are expressed in Canadian dollars.
-The information in this Annual Information Form is stated as at December 31, 2020, except as otherwise indicated, and except for information in documents incorporated by reference that have a different date.
+The information in this Annual Information Form is stated as of December 31, 2022, except as otherwise indicated, and except for information in documents incorporated by reference that have a different date.